kactlabs/code-vectra/README.md

 ## Configuration

-You can customize the search behavior by modifying these variables in `app.py`:
+You can customize the search behavior by modifying the `.env` file:

 - `SEARCH_ROOT`: Directory to search in
 - `MAX_FILE_SIZE`: Maximum file size to search (default: 1MB)
-- `SUPPORTED_EXTENSIONS`: File extensions to include in search
+- `HOST`: Server host (default: 0.0.0.0)
+- `PORT`: Server port (default: 8001)

+The supported file extensions are defined in `app.py` and include most common programming languages.

 ### Screenshots